-Thomas H. Dunigan, Jr., Jeffrey S. Vetter, James B. White III, Patrick H. Worley Oak Ridge National Laboratory
+Thomas H. Dunigan, Jr., Jeffrey S. Vetter, Patrick H. Worley Oak Ridge National Laboratory

 Abstract-The Cray X1 supercomputer is a distributed shared memory vector multiprocessor, scalable to 4096 processors and up to 65 terabytes of memory.
-The X1's hierarchical design uses the basic building block of the multi-streaming processor (MSP). which is capable of 12.8 GF/s for 64-bit operations.
+The X1's hierarchical design uses the basic building block of the multi-streaming processor (MSP), which is capable of 12.8 GF/s for 64-bit operations.
 The distributed shared memory (DSM) of the X1 presents a 64-bit global address space that is directly addressable from every MSP with an interconnect bandwidth per computation rate of one byte per floating point operation.
-Our results show that this high bandwidth and low latency for remote memory accesses translates into improved application performance on important applications.
-Furthermore, this architecture naturally supports programming models like the Cray SHMEM API, Unified Parallel C, and Co-Array Fortran.
-It can be important to select the appropriate models to exploit these features, as our benchmarks demonstrate.
+Our results show that this high bandwidth and low latency for remote memory accesses translates into improved application performance on important applications, such as an Eulerian gyrokinetic-Maxwell solver.
+Furthermore, this architecture naturally supports programming models like the Cray shmem API, Unified Parallel C (UPC), and Co-Array FORTRAN (CAF), and it is imperative to select the appropriate models to exploit these features as our benchmarks demonstrate.